MK Dons: A decade of football in Milton Keynes

 "Our goal is to give our fans that sense of history that so many fans taunt us that we don't have yet.
 And slowly we are."

-Events of 10 years ago boiled furiously to the surface again last season, when MK Dons faced AFC Wimbledon for the first time in an FA Cup tie - estranged cousins re-acquainted.
+Events of 10 years ago boiled furiously to the surface again last season, when - estranged cousins re-acquainted.

 Wimbledon and their supporters are unlikely to be persuaded of anything virtuous within Winkelman and, in 2006, the passing of all the former club's trophies and honours to the London Borough of Merton, Wimbledon's spiritual home, did little to ease the tensions.